icfnext/aem-library/src/site/markdown/component-framework.md

 In addition to the AEM Library's component API, the framework also supplies a set of custom Sling Models injectors to support injection of common Sling and AEM objects for the current component.
 See the [Injectors](/aem-library/injectors.html) page for additional information.

-### Sightly Integration
+### HTL Integration

-Sling Models-based components (i.e. POJOs with the `@org.apache.sling.models.annotations.Model` annotation) can be instantiated in Sightly templates with a [data-sly-use](https://github.com/Adobe-Marketing-Cloud/sightly-spec/blob/master/SPECIFICATION.md#221-use) block statement.
+Sling Models-based components (i.e. POJOs with the `@org.apache.sling.models.annotations.Model` annotation) can be instantiated in HTL templates with a [data-sly-use](https://github.com/Adobe-Marketing-Cloud/sightly-spec/blob/master/SPECIFICATION.md#221-use) block statement.
 Since the AEM Library components are just "decorated" Sling Models, nothing additional is required.

-The Sightly template for the preceding `Navigation` component would be implemented as follows:
+The HTL template for the preceding `Navigation` component would be implemented as follows:

     <sly data-sly-use.navigation="com.projectname.components.content.Navigation">
         <h1>${navigation.title}</h1>